 The project constructed 30 wind turbines across four of Cape Verde’s islands (Boa Vista, São Vicente, Sal and Santiago) and established Cabeólica SA as the first Public Private Partnership (PPP) to deliver commercial scale wind power in sub-Saharan Africa.
 Today, Cabeólica has an installed capacity of 25.5MW and provides sufficient renewable power to satisfy roughly 25% of Cape Verde’s demand for electricity.

 In 2006, the Government of Cape Verde and Electra S.A.R.L (the national utility) approached InfraCo Africa, after twice failing to complete a public procurement process: Cape Verde being a small island economy and the project being both complex and pioneering had deterred private sector investors.
-InfraCo Africa (through its principal developer, eleQtra) provided the funding and expertise needed to overcome the project’s challenges and to develop a sustainable, commercially viable wind farm.
+InfraCo Africa provided the funding and expertise needed to overcome the project’s challenges and to develop a sustainable, commercially viable wind farm.
 InfraCo Africa partnered with the Government to address the complex legal and regulatory issues surrounding large-scale wind power generation.

 InfraCo Africa also resolved the technical issues associated with establishing a wind farm across dispersed islands and connecting to multiple isolated island grids with limited renewables capacity.
 The project even imported the trucks, cranes and equipment needed to build the turbines.
 Cabeólica has now been fully operational for three years and staffed entirely by skilled Cape Verdean employees.

 Cabeólica is a ground-breaking project, recognised globally for its environmental, social and commercial success.
 In 2011, the project won Best Renewable Energy Project of the Year at the Africa Energy Awards.
 Cabeólica was also awarded the prestigious global Ashden Award for Small Island Developing States in recognition of its pioneering work.